Written by Michael Feder

 Education requirements: A bachelor’s degree is required at minimum to begin teaching special needs students, according to BLS.
 Teachers in this field will also likely need to gain field experience in a student-teaching education program.
 A master’s degree in special education can enhance the skill set of a current teacher, such as in the area of classroom management.

-Job outlook: Overall employment of special education teachers is projected to grow 8% from 2020 to 2030, according to BLS.
+Job outlook: Overall employment of special education teachers is projected to show litle to no change from 2022 to 2032, according to BLS.

 Now that you have a sense of which jobs you can prepare to pursue with a master’s in education, you are better prepared to plan your education career.
 This degree sets the stage for leadership, development and success!